The 2025-26 Electoral Boundaries Commission

 Alberta’s population has increased substantially in the last eight years since the previous Electoral Boundaries Commission.
 The Electoral Boundaries Commission Act requires a review of our provincial constituency boundaries prior to the next Alberta General Election.
 Changes to provincial law in the Fall of 2024 increased the number of constituencies from 87 to 89 for the next General Election.
-The Alberta Electoral Boundaries Commission is required to review Alberta’s electoral boundaries and provide an initial report to the Legislative Assembly by October 2025.
-The Commission is required to hold public hearings prior to providing its initial report and after the report has been made.
+The Alberta Electoral Boundaries Commission is required to review Alberta’s electoral boundaries and provide its final report to the Legislative Assembly by March 28, 2026.
+The Commission is required to hold public meetings prior to issuing its Interim Report and after the Interim Report has been made.

 GET INVOLVED